-What is Meditation as Medicine?
+What is Mindfulness Meditation for All Levels?

 What we do in the morning sets the tone for the entire day.
 It’s also when the mind tends to be at its quietest.
 What we do in the evening sets the tone for a good night’s sleep which is essential to our immunity and emotional well-being (and non-reactivity).
 And our day can suck us in, or we can take pause at some point during our day to ‘press the reset button.’